slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

 I shall not discuss the paper in-depth in this blog-post.
 However, I shall mention some key concepts required for the analysis and implementation of an egg-hunter payload.
 ### Egg-hunter payload explained in a sentence
-The egg-hunter is a shellcode usually optimized and small in size which is designed to find the final stage larger shellcode marked by an "egg"(4-8 bytes of data) and redirect execution flow to the secondary payload once it finds it in the virtual address space.
+The egg-hunter is a shellcode usually optimized and small in size which is designed to find the final stage larger shellcode marked by an "egg"(4-8 bytes of data) and redirect execution flow to it once it finds it in the virtual address space.
 ### But how does it work?
 The way the egg-hunter works is by iterating through the pages of memory and looking for the "egg" until its found.